Skip to main content

 Planet Venus Facts: A Hot, Hellish & Volcanic Planet

-Venus’ atmosphere traps heat from the Sun as an extreme version of the greenhouse effect that warms Earth.
-The temperature on Venus are hot enough to melt lead.
+Venus' atmosphere retains heat from the Sun, representing an extreme form of the greenhouse effect that also warms Earth.
+The temperatures on Venus are sufficiently high to melt lead.
 (Image: © NASA)

 Pasta-amatriciana.

-Venus, the second planet from the sun, is named for the Roman goddess of love and beauty.
-The planet — the only planet named after a female — may have been named for the most beautiful deity of her pantheon because it shone the brightest of the five planets known to ancient astronomers.
+Venus, the second planet from the Sun, is named after the Roman goddess of love and beauty.
+This planet — the only one named after a female — may have been designated for the most beautiful deity in her pantheon due to its brightness among the five planets recognized by ancient astronomers.

-In ancient times, Venus was often thought to be two different stars, the evening star and the morning star — that is, the ones that first appeared at sunset and sunrise.
-In Latin, they were respectively known as Vesper and Lucifer.
+In ancient times, Venus was frequently perceived as two distinct stars, the evening star and the morning star — the ones that appeared first at sunset and sunrise, respectively.
+In Latin, they were known as Vesper and Lucifer.

-In Christian times, Lucifer, or "light-bringer," became known as the name of Satan before his fall.
-However, further observations of Venus in the space age show a very hellish environment.
-This makes Venus a very difficult planet to observe from up close, because spacecraft do not survive long on its surface.
+In Christian tradition, Lucifer, meaning "light-bringer," became associated with the name of Satan prior to his fall.
+Nevertheless, subsequent observations of Venus during the space age reveal a very hellish environment.
+This renders Venus a challenging planet to study up close, as spacecraft do not endure long on its surface.

 Physical characteristics

-Venus and Earth are often called twins because they are similar in size, mass, density, composition and gravity.
-However, the similarities end there.
+Venus and Earth are often referred to as twins due to their similarities in size, mass, density, composition, and gravity.
+However, these similarities cease there.

-Venus is the hottest world in the solar system.
-Although Venus is not the planet closest to the sun, its dense atmosphere traps heat in a runaway version of the greenhouse effect that warms Earth.
-As a result, temperatures on Venus reach 870 degrees Fahrenheit (465 degrees Celsius), more than hot enough to melt lead.
-Probes that scientists have landed there have survived only a few hours before being destroyed.
+Venus is the hottest planet in the solar system.
+Although it is not the closest planet to the Sun, its thick atmosphere traps heat in a runaway greenhouse effect, which is more intense than that of Earth.
+Consequently, temperatures on Venus can reach 870 degrees Fahrenheit (465 degrees Celsius), which is more than sufficient to melt lead.
+Probes that scientists have landed on Venus have only lasted a few hours before being destroyed.

-Venus has a hellish atmosphere as well, consisting mainly of carbon dioxide with clouds of sulfuric acid, and scientists have only detected trace amounts of water in the atmosphere.
-The atmosphere is heavier than that of any other planet, leading to a surface pressure 90 times that of Earth.
-Incredibly, however, early in Venus' history the planet may have been habitable, according to models from NASA researchers at the Goddard Institute for Space Studies.
+Venus also possesses a hellish atmosphere, primarily composed of carbon dioxide with clouds of sulfuric acid, and scientists have only found trace amounts of water in the atmosphere.
+The atmospheric pressure is heavier than that of any other planet, resulting in a surface pressure 90 times greater than that of Earth.
+Remarkably, however, early in Venus' history, the planet may have been capable of supporting life, according to models developed by NASA researchers.
+Institute for Space Studies.

 The surface of Venus is extremely dry.
 During its evolution, ultraviolet rays from the sun evaporated water quickly, keeping it in a prolonged molten state.
 There is no liquid water on its surface today because the scorching heat created by its ozone-filled atmosphere would cause any to boil away.